 A defined benefit pension plan stipulates what your monthly lifetime pension will be ahead of time based on your pensionable earnings and years of credited service.
 Your monthly payments are guaranteed by the employer.
-The employer bears the risk of a shortfall in investment results.
 This is the kind of plan we have at Concordia University.